Township Fire Department

 Full-time Officers, Chief John Kramer, Asst.
 Chief

-Harvey Feinauer, Captain James Meier, and Lt.
-Brian Bladecki.
+Harvey Feinauer, Captain Brian Bladecki, and Lt.
+Joseph Baker and Sgt.
+BJ Weaver.
 We have

 35 Paid On-Call Firefighters.
 Each one is a State Certified Fire Fighter,